mklewandowski/unity-ar-example/README.md

 # unity-ar-example

 A small example of AR integration in Unity using AR Foundation.
 Using this application, a randomly chosen food item can be placed using a placement cursor in an AR scene.
-This project is built using Unity version 2021.3.10f1 and is designed to run on Android devices (not tested on iOS).
+This project is built using Unity and is designed to run on Android devices (not tested on iOS).

 ## Supported Platforms
 This project is designed for use on both iOS and Android, but it has only been tested on Android.